 Effectively Managing the Psychosocial Wellness of a Workplace

-Under Work Health and Safety (WHS) law, employers are required to identify and establish work practices around potential hazards, risks and actions that may cause incidents in the workplace; this includes events affecting the mental health of current workers and those returning to work.
+Under Work Health and Safety (WHS) law, employers are required to identify and establish work practices to address potential hazards, risks, and actions that may cause incidents in the workplace; this includes events affecting the mental health of current workers and those returning to work.
 Employers must actively work to eliminate or reduce such hazards and risks.

 How KINNECT can help

-As Australia’s leading privately-owned and operated Occupational Health and Rehabilitation provider, we understand how critical psychosocially safe and healthy workplaces are to your organisation’s success.
-We are the custom solution specialists and offer a range of services from pre-employment through to exit, with programs and assessments designed to assist Australian workforces in developing a positive culture and safe psychosocial environment.
+We understand how critical psychosocial safety is to your organisation’s success, and therefore offer a range of services from pre-employment through to exit, with programs and assessments designed to assist Australian workforces in developing a positive culture and a safe psychosocial environment.

 Resilience in the Workplace Online Course